Today is the 100th birthday of Dr. Jonas Salk, inventor of the polio vaccine. Here are the places still using his gift.

 These lunches are cool enough for school.

-Updating: At least 4,555 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.
-Another strain of the virus in the Democratic Republic of Congo has killed at least 41.
+Updating: At least 4,951 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.

 Samuel Fosso discovered the art of photography in the Central African Republic in the ‘70s after fleeing war-torn Nigeria as a child.
 Decades later, his work had to be rescued as conflict tore apart his adopted home.